RongchunYao/Elastic-Transformer/README.md

-# I REWRITE SOME CODE SO USAGE IS INVALID.
-I WILL UPDATE TOMORROW
 # Adaptive Inference for Transformer
 This repository is a simple demo for CPU Adaptive Inference for both pytorch and onnx runtime web.
 We currently use pretrained vit_base_patch16_224 from timm as the demo and haven't extend support to other models.